djndl1/Commentarii/Mathematica A Problem Centered Approach.md

 Nest[f,expr,n] gives an expression with f applied n times to expr CharacterRange[]
-DictionaryLookup[patt]: finds all words in an English dictionary that match the string pattern patt
+DictionaryLookup[patt]: finds all words in an English dictionary that match the string pattern patt Count[list,pattern] gives the number of elements in list that match pattern OddQ[]; PrimeQ[]; IntegerQ[]
+Position[expr,pattern] gives a list of the positions at which objects matching pattern appear in expr Pick[list,sel] picks out those elements of list for which the corresponding element of sel is True.
+FromDigits[]
 ```